Arrokoth's Necklace: Rotation

 This suggests that the two lobes formed independently as slowly rotating (slower than their breakup rotation rate) objects.
 Orbiting but separated, their orbit gradually contracted as it lost angular momentum until they came into contact.
 The long rotation period suggests that some process continued to remove angular momentum after Arrokoth formed, plausibly the same process that also brought its lobes together by removing angular momentum.
+Even in vacuum, Solar gravity induces Lidov-Kozai oscillations that may bring the lobes into contact \citep{Gr20}; we only consider processes that are related to the transfer of vapor from one part of the body to another that may explain the bright necklace.

-Angular momentum could have been removed by hydrodynamic interaction with surrounding gas in the proto-Solar System \citep{D07,McK20}.
+Angular momentum could have been removed by hydrodynamic interaction with surrounding gas in the proto-Solar System \citep{D07,Ly20,McK20}.
 Interaction with gas of density $\rho_g$ produces a torque $\sim \rho_g v^2 r^3 \sim G M_{Ar} \rho_g r^2$, where $r$ is the radius of Arrokoth, its mass is $M_{Ar}$ and the speed of its lobes through the gas $v \sim \sqrt{GM_{Ar}/r}$.
 Gravitational interaction with the gas produces a comparable characteristic torque $\sim (GM_{Ar}/r^2) M_g r \sim G M_{Ar} \rho_g r^2$.
 The slowing time

 where the gas density has been scaled to that of 1 $M_\odot$ of gas uniformly filling an oblate spheroid of major radii $a = 44$ AU and axial ratio equal to the $2.45^\circ = 0.043$ radian inclination of Arrokoth.
-The end state of removal of angular momentum by gas drag is consistent with the observed contact binary.
+The end state of removal of angular momentum by gas drag is consistent with the observed contact binary. {This gas is almost entirely hypervolatile hydrogen and helium, and does not condense.
+Any carbon, nitrogen and oxygen, if not yet reduced to hydrocarbons, ammonia, and water, might condense as CO, N$_2$ or O$_2$ but these volatile species would quickly evaporate afterward as the proto-Solar System became transparent to Solar radiation \citep{GW18,McK20,L20,St20}.
+In our hypothesis, the bright necklace is produced later.}

 As the gaseous environment removes angular momentum, bringing the predecessor bodies into contact and then slowing the rotation below the breakup rate \citep{McK20}, so also the proto-Arrokoth exerted a torque on the gas, driving it away, in analogy to the satellite-driven gaps in planetary rings.
 The end state, a close binary or bilobate single object like Arrokoth, depends on the resupply of gas and therefore on the poorly understood processes of angular momentum transport in the proto-Solar System gas cloud.